Ecwid/ecwid-api-docs/includes/_customize_storefront.md

     });
   }
 });

+// Get color value for the message and store it in color variable var color = Ecwid.getAppPublicConfig(appId);
 ```

 As soon as your script is loaded on the page with Ecwid storefront, you can access the page DOM and do pretty much everything you want by means of native JavaScript or whatever framework you want.
 If you use a JS framework, please make sure it's already loaded on the page by the moment you start using it.